Stillpoint-Software/hyperbee.expressions/docs/state-machine/state-machine-builder.md

 The `StateMachineBuilder` optimizes state transitions by reordering nodes and reducing unnecessary transitions.
 This ensures that the state machine runs efficiently, reducing the performance impact of transitioning between states.

+The optimization process analyzing the default 'fallthrough' state transitions using a DFS search, and reorders the physical state order accordingly.
+This will arrange the greatest possible number of states, such that their transition targets are ordered immediately after them.
+In these cases we can eliminate the goto instructions, and allow code execution to 'fall through' to the next state (thereby saving unnecessary instructions).

 ### Solution
 By optimizing state transitions, the `StateMachineBuilder` ensures that the machine executes efficiently.
 This reduces the overhead associated with state transitions, leading to better performance.